MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating a IScriptingDictionary with Dictionary.Create()**

 The Dictionary.cls is an IScriptingDictionary factory class.
 It returns an available IScriptingDictionary implementation, according to the compiler constants and/or the implementation specified.
-I.e. If the Scripting.Dictionary is specified and not available a DictionaryKeyValuePair will be returned.
+I.e. If the Scripting.Dictionary is specified and not available the DictionaryKeyValuePair will be returned.
 Cannot use New and must use the Dictionary.Create method to create a IScriptingDictionary object.

 The Dictionary.Create has three optional parameters: